igor-siergiej/diet-planner/README.md

 ### What do I want?
 * Database with accounts to store profile data, recipes, food bank - Connection spikework done, need to figure out schema
-* Save something to local storage in JSON? - need to implement saving to file
+* Save something to local storage in JSON?
 * UI Application + CSS **DONE**
+* Allergy Alerts!

+### TO-DO
+* Implement saving JSON to file and reading from file
 * Create two methods to save data from application to either JSON or Database.
 (Guest user friendly).
-* Allergy Alerts!
+* Figure out schema for database
+* Plan out program and separate into classes (Design Diagram)